Azure/azure-event-hubs-spark/README.md

 Azure Event Hubs is a highly scalable publish-subscribe service that can ingest millions of events per second and stream them into multiple applications.
 Spark Streaming and Structured Streaming are scalable and fault-tolerant stream processing engines that allow users to process huge amounts of data using complex algorithms expressed with high-level functions like ```map```, ```reduce```, ```join```, and ```window```.
 This data can then be pushed to filesystems, databases, or even back to Event Hubs.

-By making Event Hubs and Spark easier to use together, this connector hopes to make building scalable, fault-tolerant applications easier for our users.
+By making Event Hubs and Spark easier to use together, we hope this connector makes building scalable, fault-tolerant applications easier for our users.

 ## Latest Releases
 |Spark Version|Package Name|Package Version|